In 1967, Canada welcomed the world to its 100th anniversary.

 Harry Jerome, biography

-Canadian sprinter Harry Jerome was one of the world’s best sprinters during the 1960s, winning the bronze medal at the 100m at the 1964 Tokyo Olympics.
-He also won the gold medal in the same event at the 1967 Pan Am Games and in the 100 yards race at the 1966 British Empire and Commonwealth Games.
+Canadian sprinter Harry Jerome was one of the world’s best sprinters during the 1960s, winning the bronze medal at the 100 metres at the 1964 Tokyo Olympics.
+He also won the gold medal in the same event at the 1967 Pan Am Games and in the 100-yard race at the 1966 British Empire and Commonwealth Games.
 He retired at the end of the 1968 running season, having broken several world records during his career.

 Harry Jerome, photographs